mrkaye97/slackr/README.md

-The `slackr_setup()` function will try to read setup values from a `~/.slackr` (you can change the default filepath by recording in the SLACKR_CONFIG_FILE environment variable or supplying as an argument to the `config_file` parameter) configuration file, which may be easier and more secure than passing them in manually (plus, will allow you to have multiple `slackr` configurations for multiple Slack.com teams).
+The `slackr_setup()` function will try to read setup values from a `~/.slackr` (you can change the default filepath by recording in the SLACKR_CONFIG_FILE_PATH environment variable or supplying as an argument to the `config_file` parameter) configuration file, which may be easier and more secure than passing them in manually (plus, will allow you to have multiple `slackr` configurations for multiple Slack.com teams).

 The file is in Debian Control File (DCF) format since it really doesn’t need to be JSON and R has a handy `read.dcf()` function since that’s